The best hotels in Veliko Tarnovo

 Breakfast is often included with hotels, but if not, the bakeries along Independance Street sell banitsa (cheese pastry) for лв2.50.
 Paired with a лв1 ayran from the corner shop, that's the best лв3.50 breakfast in Bulgaria.

-Veliko Tarnovo's best neighborhoods
+Veliko Tarnovo's best hotel regions

 Old Town (Varosha) puts you steps from Tsarevets.
 Arbanasi is worth the 4km taxi ride for monastery-garden quiet.
 Skip the high-rise blocks south of the river.